anabrtorres/timeup-nlw4/README.md

 <h2 id="objective" > 🎯 Objective </h2>

-Track your time and be more productive.
+Track your time, be more productive and take care of your health.
 The layout of Move.it is available <a href="https://www.figma.com/file/ge20pu3ofMOKoliUyKx1Nl/?viewer=1&node-id=">here</a>.

 <h2 id="technologies"> 🛠 Technologies </h2>